Lack of sleep is no fun. After I posted the Carl’s Life Cartoon post yesterday, I thought I should expand on our lack of sleep story.

-Children need sleep – below is a suggestion chart – all children are different, but you may find this guide helpful.
+Children need sleep – below is a suggestion chart of appropriate bedtimes for children – all children are different, but you may find this guide helpful.

 Have you gone through a period of time with your child when they could not fall asleep at night?

 What are some of the things that you tried?

 Moms, you may also like these 3 tips for getting enough sleep.

 This after school routine clock may help your evenings run smoother.